TeamStarDrive/StarDrive/README.md

 [For general mod information, installation instructions, and download please go to the ModDB page.](http://www.moddb.com/mods/deveks-mod)

-# Goals #
+# BlackBox - Hyperion #
-The current goal of BlackBox - Hyperion are:
+The current goals of BlackBox - Hyperion are:

 * More Performance Improvements
 * Gas Giant mining operations
 * Tradable resources
 * Racial planet preferences
-* New mesh, texture and shader loading system for stability
+* New mesh, texture and shader loading system
+* More stability improvements

 ### How do I get set up for Development? ###